c-a-s-t-l-e/tidy_idaho_legal_data/derived_data/README.md

-# blank_project_repository
+# Derived Data

-A blank project repository for folder structure and naming guidance
+The following datatypes for Idaho's legal statutes are available:

+- CSV